Rotation Leaders

 - Did anyone burn out or report unsustainable load?

-- Did you meet your coverage goals for each region?
+- Did you meet your coverage and response time goals for each region?

 Onboarding New Team Members